 Downloadable and accessible data (Rule 17a-4(f)(2)(ii)(D)) – Office 365 generally permits data that's been labeled for retention to be searched for, accessed, and downloaded in place.
 And it allows data in Exchange Online Archives to be searchable by using built-in eDiscovery features.
 Data can then be downloaded as needed in standard formats, including EDRML and PST.

 Audit requirements (Rule 17a-4(f)(3)(v)) – Office 365 provides audit logging for every administrative and user action that modifies data objects, configures or modifies retention policies, performs eDiscovery searches, or modifies access permissions.
 Office 365 maintains a comprehensive audit trail, including data about who performed an action, when it was performed, details about the action, and the commands that were performed.
 The audit log can then be output and included as part of formal audit processes as required.

 Finally, Rule 17a-4 requires organizations to retain records for many types of transactions so that they're immediately accessible for two years.
 Records must be further retained for three to six years with non-immediate access.
 Duplicate records must also be kept for the same period at an off-site location.
-Office 365 records-management capabilities enable records to be retained such that they can't be modified or deleted but can be easily accessed for a time period that's controlled by the record manager.
+Microsoft 365 records-management capabilities enable records to be retained such that they can't be modified or deleted but can be easily accessed for a time period that's controlled by the record manager.
 These periods can span days, months, or years, depending on the organization's regulatory-compliance obligations.